 It is often the little things that make a significant difference.
 A simple “thank you” to the caregivers and team members in your parent’s senior living community can go a long way.
 You express that you appreciate the work that they are doing and the care they are providing.
 This small gesture can help you build your relationship with them and creates mutual respect.

-Haven Memory Care, a Community Senior Life memory care community in Gulf Shores, Alabama, encourages and values the involvement of family members in the community.
-We know how overwhelming it can feel when a parent or loved one has Alzheimer’s or another form of dementia.
+Haven Memory Care in Gulf Shores, Alabama, and Haven Memory Care on Halcyon in Montgomery, Alabama, offer quality Alzheimer's and dementia care.
+We know how overwhelming it can feel when a parent or loved one has Alzheimer’s or another form of dementia, and we encourage and value the involvement of family members.
 The relationships formed between family members and team members allow for an easy transition into the community.

-The team at Haven Memory Care wants to connect with you, your loved one, and your family to ensure we deliver compassionate, personalized care.
-Contact our community to learn more about the services we offer.
+Community Senior Life wants to connect with you, your loved one, and your family to ensure we deliver compassionate, personalized care.
+Contact a member of our team to learn more about the memory care services and care options we offer.